 - Remove the lower leaves from the piece of branch.

-- Dip the fresh cutting in apple cider vinegar or a store-bought rooting hormone.
+- Dip the fresh cutting in a store-bought rooting hormone.

 - Place the dipped cutting into a sterile seed-starting or potting mix.